Crocodile Shark, Pseudocarcharias kamoharai (Matsubara 1936)

 A Crocodile Shark, Pseudocarcharias kamoharai, from off north Westarn Australia.
 Source: Martin Gomon / Museum Victoria.
 License: CC BY-Attribution

-The Crocodile Shark has a short head, a pointed snout, two dorsal fins, the first twice the size of the second, and broad rounded pectoral and pelvic fins.
-The species also has very large eyes that lack a nictitating membrane, five long gill slits extending onto the head.
-The large mouth has protrusible jaws that reach beyond the eyes, with large spike-like teeth at the front and dagger-like teeth further back.
-They have long slender teeth and feed on mesopelagic fishes, crustaceans and squid.
+The Crocodile Shark has very large eyes that lack a nictitating membrane, and long gill slits that extend onto dorsal half of the head.
+The large mouth has protrusible jaws that reach beyond the eyes, with long spike-like teeth at the front and dagger-like teeth further back.
+They feed on mesopelagic fishes, crustaceans and squid.

 Crocodile Shark, Pseudocarcharias kamoharai (Matsubara 1936)